 Compulsory (foundation) modules

-Disability and Inequality (15 credits): This foundation module examines the nature and operation of disability inequalities in contemporary global contexts and how they are experienced, defined, measured and explained by a variety of actors.
+Disability and Inequality (15 credits) - start September 2023 or March 2024: This foundation module examines the nature and operation of disability inequalities in contemporary global contexts and how they are experienced, defined, measured and explained by a variety of actors.
 You will develop a critical awareness of the range of contexts in which disability inequalities operate, the disadvantages they cause and the social, political, cultural, economic and institutional factors that create and perpetuate them.

-Understanding Disability (15 credits): The big ideas of the disabled people’s movement have transformed lives and set the intellectual culture of disability studies.
+Understanding Disability (15 credits) - start November 2023 or May 2024: The big ideas of the disabled people’s movement have transformed lives and set the intellectual culture of disability studies.
 In this module we will explore a critical history of these big ideas demonstrating how these have led to practical solutions to many of the injustices experienced by disabled people and making visible the horizon of the inclusive society.

-Disability and Inclusion (15 credits): Introduces the nature and lived experience of exclusion, and the principles and practices of inclusion in contemporary global contexts.
+Disability and Inclusion (15 credits) - start January 2024 or July 2024: Introduces the nature and lived experience of exclusion, and the principles and practices of inclusion in contemporary global contexts.
 Taking as its starting point the concepts of belonging, community, equality and inequality and justice, this module considers the different ways exclusion impacts different populations with a particular focus on disability.
 It introduces the nature and lived experience of exclusion, and the principles and practices of inclusion in contemporary global contexts.
 This module provides foundation knowledge for identifying, resisting and challenging barriers for disabled people and for building theories and practices of inclusion.

 Optional (development) modules

-Building Enabling Futures (15 credits): In this module you will critically consider how governments and civil society have sought to meet the needs of disabled people and the implications of this for disabled people’s lives.
+Building Enabling Futures (15 credits) - start March 2024: In this module you will critically consider how governments and civil society have sought to meet the needs of disabled people and the implications of this for disabled people’s lives.
 You will investigate and explore disabled people’s responses to the disability business and the disabling state, and how these have changed ideas about appropriate and effective services and provision.
 In particular, the module explores how the articulation of Independent Living as the aspiration of the disabled people’s movement has created a powerful challenge to existing policies and practices.

-A Human Rights Approach to Disability (15 credits): This module explores disability as a human rights issue and considers the development and influence of the human rights approach to developing disability legislation, policy, programmes and practices.
+Disability and Human Rights (15 credits) - start May 2024: This module explores disability as a human rights issue and considers the development and influence of the human rights approach to developing disability legislation, policy, programmes and practices.
 We will examine the UN Convention on the Rights of Persons with Disabilities (CRPD, 2006) and its relationship to other international human rights conventions, laws and policies.
 You will examine topics such as independent living, inclusive education, work and employment, access to justice, freedom from violence/abuse, political participation and inclusive leisure/recreation through a human rights ‘lens’.

-Realising Disability Equality through Policy (15 credits): This module looks critically at public policy reforms in the field of disability equality.
+Realising Disability Equality through Policy (15 credits) - start July 2024: This module looks critically at public policy reforms in the field of disability equality.
 It provides an understanding of opportunities for policy change, explores the choices facing policy makers and examines the factors that shape policy reform.
 You will learn about policy processes and critically evaluate real-world case studies, including policy challenges identified by students or that are relevant to their interests.

-Disability and Global Challenges (15 credits): This module asks "what are the key global challenges in the 21st Century?"
+Disability and Global Challenges (15 credits) - start September 2024: This module asks "what are the key global challenges in the 21st Century?"
 You will consider how disability intersects with these challenges and the implications for disabled people globally.
 You will critically engage with debates about why certain issues are cast as global challenges and others are not, and assess the specific experiences of disabled people in relation to these challenges.
 You will question what disability inclusion and justice mean in the context of these challenges and the developing responses to them.

-Doing Disability Research (15 credits): This module outlines a rights-based approach to disability research and introduces you to the main approaches and debates in the field.
+Doing Disability Research (15 credits) - start November 2024: This module outlines a rights-based approach to disability research and introduces you to the main approaches and debates in the field.
 This includes engaging with key ethical debates, sampling, plus a range of qualitative and quantitative research methods.
 The module will introduce strategies and provide the opportunity to develop or enhance skills in the scoping, design and critical appraisal of research.

-Becoming Disability Change Makers (15 credits): What does it mean to be an effective human-rights defender or disability-inclusion change-maker?
+Becoming Disability Change Makers (15 credits) - start: January 2025: What does it mean to be an effective human-rights defender or disability-inclusion change-maker?
 What strategies have been used, successfully, to bring about positive change in the lives of disabled people?
 This module will allow you to explore these questions and find answers.
 Learning from real-world case-studies and from international change-makers you will grapple with the challenges involved in, and opportunities available to effect positive change.